MicrosoftDocs/quantum-docs/articles/how-to-adapt-qiskit.md

 ## Create an Azure Quantum backend

 1. Click **+ Code** to add a new code cell *before* the code sample.
 1. Replace the existing backend with an Azure Quantum backend.
-The following code configures an Azure Quantum backend from one of the backends available in your Azure Quantum workspace.
+The following code configures an Azure Quantum backend from one of the providers available in your Azure Quantum workspace.
 For example, if you want to run the sample against a Quantinuum processor, use `backend = quantinuum_qpu_backend`.

     ```python
     from azure.quantum.qiskit import AzureQuantumProvider